Which city is cheaper, Barcelona or Shanghai?

 Both Barcelona and Shanghai during the autumn are popular places to visit.
 The autumn months attract visitors to Shanghai because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Furthermore, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Barcelona this time of year.

 Shanghai is around the same temperature as Barcelona in the autumn.
-The temperature in Shanghai is usually 19°C (65°F) in October, and Barcelona stays around 17°C (63°F).
+The daily temperature in Shanghai averages around 19°C (65°F) in October, and Barcelona fluctuates around 17°C (63°F).

 In the autumn, Shanghai often gets less sunshine than Barcelona.
 Shanghai gets 162 hours of sunny skies this time of year, while Barcelona receives 181 hours of full sun.